bxdoan/bxdoan/README.md

 <div align="center">

-> Everyone Had To Be Drunk On Somethin To Keep Pushing On Everyone Was A Slave To Somethin
+> Success is not the key to happiness.
+Happiness is the key to success.
+If you love what you are doing, you will be successful.

-> — Kenny Ackerman —
+> — Albert Schweitzer —

 </div>